Jfortin1/Jipito/README.md

 Personal R package

 ### Why
-Because I want to version control useful pieces of code that hopefully others will find useful.
+I want to share pieces of code that I find really useful/cool

 ### What